 - Configure one of the IP server connections (see section 1.1.5) to listen to port 28785.
-Here, we assume that the first IP server connection (IPS1) is free: setIPServerSettings, IPS1, 28785, TCP <CR> - Output the GGA NMEA message to the IPS1 connection, at a 1-Hz rate: setNMEAOutput, Stream1, IPS1, GGA, sec1 <CR> - 3.
+Here, we assume that the first IP server connection (IPS1) is free: setIPServerSettings, IPS1, 28785, TCP <CR> - 2.
+Output the GGA NMEA message to the IPS1 connection, at a 1-Hz rate: setNMEAOutput, Stream1, IPS1, GGA, sec1 <CR> - 3.
 Make sure that NMEA output is enabled on the IPS1 connection.
-It is enabled by default, but in case your receiver is not in its default configuration, you should invoke: setDataInOut, IPS1, , +NMEA <CR>

-A way to check the IP server functionality is to enter the URL http://asterx4-xxxxxxx:28785 in your preferred web browser (replace asterx4-xxxxxxx by the hostname of your particular receiver).
+It is enabled by default, but in case your receiver is not in its default configuration, you should invoke: setDataInOut, IPS1, , +NMEA <CR> to check the IΡ server functionality URL way is to http://mosaic-h-xxxxxxx:28785 in your preferred web browser mosaic-h-xxxxxxx by the hostname of your particular receiver).
 You should see the NMEA GGA message coming every second.